Wednesday 18 April 2012

 Regrets?
 I've had a few

 In my time, I've come across more than one person to tell me sagely that you should never have any regrets in your life.
 Always look forward.
 Always be positive.
-This may be, on the face of it, sound advice; but it's also much easier said than done.
+This may be, on the face of it, sound advice, but it's also much easier said than done.
 Life is beset with far too many chances to make the wrong decision.
 It's too easy to say that everything we do happens for a reason, and that reason always ends up being something positive.
 Sometimes that's just not true.
 Sometimes we make the wrong decision and that's it.

 Now, this is something relatively trivial.
-But it's a decision I took 23 years ago* out of nothing but snobbery and stubbornness; and it robbed me of some wonderful memories that I will never be able to recreate and never be able to apologise for.
+But it's a decision I took 23 years ago* out of nothing but snobbery and stubbornness, and it robbed me of some wonderful memories that I will never be able to recreate and never be able to apologise for.

 In 1988, my mother asked me to go and see Bruce Springsteen with her, and I said no.

 I should probably put this in some sort of context.
 My mum was pretty young when she had me, nearly exactly forty years ago: she was 22.
 Being born in 1949 put her developmental years smack in the middle of the early '60s pop culture.
-She was totally won over by The Beatles' first four albums in her early teens; started buying singles in earnest in about 1965; and, although he was well past his exciting, early years by this time, above all this was Elvis Presley.
+She was totally won over by The Beatles' first four albums in her early teens; started buying singles in earnest in about 1965, and, although he was well past his exciting, early years by this time, above all this was Elvis Presley.
 She listened to Elvis all the time when I was growing up.
 My parents' parties in the '70s, and long car journeys to Suffolk or Cornwall, would always be punctuated by Elvis.
 His early stuff, drenched in reverb; his later material, much of which is all about regret.
 "I'm looking back on my life/See if I can find the pieces", he sang at the age of forty.
 To this day, Elvis' voice around 1975 reminds me of my mum more strongly than almost anything else.

 Part of the love affair was seeing him in concert.
 I get this now: I understand.
 I've seen him in concert myself five times.
 There's no one like him.
 But at the time, I was a snotty teenager who thought he understood everything.
 So, I teased my mum about her new obsession.
 I'd make fun of the way he sang, of the way he dressed, of the way he punched his fist in the air while he sang 'Born In the USA'.
 She never gave up trying to convince me otherwise, though.
 She sat me down in front of Springsteen's 'Detroit Medley' at the end of a 1985 Whistle Test, as if to say that anyone who liked rock 'n' roll would simply have to like this.
 How could I not?
 Years later I'd begrudgingly admit that I quite liked the quiet stuff: 'Atlantic City'; things like that.
 But I resisted the other stuff with a stubbornness that defied logic.

 In 1988, she had tickets to see him.
 Thanks to the internet, I can see that he only played London twice that year: once in June, to promote Tunnel Of Love; and once in September, as part of the Amnesty tour with Sting and Peter Gabriel.
-I know that she went to both; and, perhaps as a way of punishing myself, I have come to believe that it was the Tunnel Of Love gig that I turned down.
+I know that she went to both and, perhaps as a way of punishing myself, I have come to believe that it was the Tunnel Of Love gig that I turned down.
 I had nothing else to do that day.
 The ticket was free.
 I might enjoy it, she said.
 We stood there, in our sitting room, for what seemed like hours as she kept saying to me, "I know you don't like him.
 But I wish you could understand how good he is live.
 Even if you didn't like it, you'd have to admire what a performer he is.
 Go on.
 Please.
 For me.
-There's nothing to lose"; but I refused.
+There's nothing to lose", but I refused.
 I knew I wouldn't like it because I was 16 and I knew everything there was to know.

 By 1996, I'd grown up a bit and was beginning to buckle.
 Kind of.
-I always said to Mum that I wasn't really interested in the E Street Band, stadium rock experience; but, if he ever toured smaller venues - just him and an acoustic guitar, something like that - then I'd go with her.
+I always said to Mum that I wasn't really interested in the E Street Band, stadium rock experience, but if he ever toured smaller venues - just him and an acoustic guitar, something like that - then I'd go with her.
 She was so excited when Springsteen announced a series of dates to tour his new 'quiet' album, The Ghost Of Tom Joad.
 He was playing at the Royal Albert Hall.
 Even I had to admit that this would be something I might enjoy.
 She left for work on the morning they put the tickets on sale.
 She made sure I was up and dressed before she left.
 She gave me her credit card and sat me down next to the phone in the kitchen - a phone which had a seemingly uniquely fast redial button.
 That was the only way to get tickets in those days.
 She warned me that it might take as long as two hours, but that I had to keep going.
 Dial.
 Engaged tone.
 Hang up.
 Redial.
 Repeat until you get through.

 She was right: it took hours.
 But I did it.
 I got them.
 I rang her at work.
 She was so excited.
 As was I. We were going to see Bruce Springsteen at the Albert Hall in April 1996.